Kendall Grove: Ultimate Fighting Championship

 Grove faced Evan Tanner at The Ultimate Fighter: Team Rampage vs Team Forrest Finale on June 21, 2008.
 The bout saw Grove bloody Tanner and frustrate the former middleweight champion by stopping his takedowns and getting back up immediately following being sent to the floor.
 Grove won a split decision (28–29, 30–26, and 30–26) to snap his two fight losing streak.

 Grove then defeated Jason Day by TKO at UFC 96.
 In his next appearance at UFC 101, Grove lost to Ricardo Almeida by unanimous decision.

 At UFC 106 Grove defeated Jake Rosholt by triangle choke at 3:59 of the first round.

 Grove next faced middleweight prospect Mark Muñoz at UFC 112 in a bout that would earn Fight of the Night honors.
 After a successful first round with several near submissions, Grove lost via TKO at 2:50 in the 2nd round.

 Grove faced Goran Reljic on July 3, 2010, at UFC 116.
 Grove won via split decision (28–29, 30–27, and 29–28).

 Grove next fought Demian Maia on December 4, 2010, at The Ultimate Fighter: Team GSP vs. Team Koscheck Finale.
 Grove lost the fight via unanimous decision (29–28, 29–28, and 29–28).

 Grove faced Tim Boetsch on May 28, 2011, at UFC 130 and lost via unanimous decision.

 On June 17, 2011, Grove announced via Facebook that he had been released from the UFC, along with welterweight Chuck O'Neil.
-He became the third Ultimate Fighter winner to be released following Efrain Escudero from Season Eight and Travis Lutter from Season Four.
+He became the third Ultimate Fighter winner to be released following Efraín Escudero from Season Eight and Travis Lutter from Season Four.